ndreynolds/jot/README.md

 It's as simple as cloning the repository and running the install script.

 ### Requirements: ###
---A unix-like OS (No Windows support yet)
+* A unix-like OS (No Windows support yet)

---Python 2.5+ and a few modules from its standard library
+* Python 2.5+ and a few modules from its standard library

 ### Installing: ###
 Clone the Repository

 `git clone https://github.com/ndreynolds/todo`

-Step inside the new todo directory
+Step inside the new directory

 `cd todo`

 Run the installation script

 `python setup.py`

-If this fails (most likely because your user does not have permission to copy to /usr/local/bin), the script may need to be run as root, as shown below:
+If this fails (most likely because your account does not have permission to copy to /usr/local/bin), the script may need to be run as root, as shown below:

 `sudo python setup.py`

 If everything checks out, the installation was successful.

 Getting Started